filecoin-project/specs/content/glossary/_index.md

 There are three types of miners in Filecoin:

-- Storage miners, who store files on behalf of clients.
+- [Storage miners](glossary#storage-miner-actor), who store files on behalf of clients.
-- Retrieval miners, who deliver stored files to clients.
+- [Retrieval miners](glossary#retrieval-miner), who deliver stored files to clients.
 - Repair miners, who replicate files to keep them available in the network, when a storage miner presents a fault.

+## Multisig Actor

+The _Multisig Actor_ (or Multi-Signature Wallet Actor) is responsible for dealing with operations involving the Filecoin wallet.

 ## Node